U.S. tries "hip hop" diplomacy in Pakistan

 "I see a trajectory between even traditional qawwali music and hip hop," he said.

-Qawwali is a beloved Pakistani musical form characterized by complex vocalizations and improvisation.
+Qawwali is a beloved Pakistani musical form characterized by complex vocalization and improvisation.
 One of its most talented artists, Nusrat Fateh Ali Khan, was an international sensation until his death in 1997.

 Other members see their purpose in Pakistan as not only representing the United States, but empowering young Pakistanis to find their own voices.